 - C5 = Intermediate business

 - C6 = General business

 - PIP1 = Planned industrial park

 - M1 = Light industrial

 I already have an ADU on my property.
 How will these changes affect me?

-Pre-existing, legal ADUs in multi-family and commercial zone districts will not be affected.
+Pre-existing, legal ADUs in two-family, multi-family, and commercial zone districts will not be affected.

 Can I split my ADU into its own lot and sell it?

 In the A, R, R-1 9000 and R-1 6000 zone districts, an accessory family suite or an accessory dwelling unit shall not be sold separately from the principal dwelling unit, nor shall the lot on which an accessory family suite or an accessory dwelling unit is situated be subdivided unless subdivision is permissible in accordance with all provisions of Article 3 and Article 7 of the zoning code.